d1823/blog/content/articles/handmade-blog/index.md

 Aside from the above, the rest is handled by the build script.
 It's concatenating the stylesheets for inlining, parsing metadata, calling pandoc with each article to generate the HTML, copying over the images used in articles, and generating header identifiers that allow each article to be linked to.
 It also makes sure the CNAME file is present as this blog is hosted on GitHub pages with a custom domain.

 That's it!
 That's how this whole thing works.
-It's nothing advanced but I'm proud I've managed to find a solution that's bound to reliable software and doesn't require a whole toolchain to execute.
+It's nothing advanced, but I'm proud I've managed to find a solution that's bound to reliable software and doesn't require a whole toolchain to execute.
 If you want to see the whole picture, [the source code for this blog](https://github.com/d1823/blog) is public - feel free to check it out.
 It's heavily commented and easy to follow.